 If optics and perceptions on the streets of Guwahati over the last five years are to be believed, it is Sarma who has been hogging the limelight.

 “Sarbananda Sonowal is the CM.
 But it seems Sarma is playing the actual role of the CM.
 Be it administration, finance or the party – he plays a critical role.”Nirmal Sharma, businessman

 “In the media, you see Himanta Biswa Sarma more frequently than Sarbananda Sonowal.
 That’s why the people are confused,” Debashish Deka, a student, said.

-Though the BJP doesn’t want to acknowledge it, there seems to be a power tussle in Assam between Sonowal and Sarma, who is Minister of Finance, Planning and Development, Health and Family Welfare, Education and PWD.
+Though the BJP doesn’t want to acknowledge it, there seems to be a power tussle in Assam between Sonowal and Sarma, who was Minister of Finance, Planning and Development, Health and Family Welfare, Education and PWD.

-On 5 March, when BJP announced its first list of 70 candidates, tickets were mostly given to Sarma loyalists or those recommended by him.
+On 5 March, when the BJP announced its first list of 70 candidates, tickets were mostly given to Sarma loyalists or those recommended by him.

 Sarma is said to be so influential in the Assam BJP that many aspirants who were backed by the RSS and some new faces that Sonowal had recommended, were denied tickets.

 But the BJP hasn't been able to cross the half way mark in the Assembly on its own.
 It's tally of 60 seats implies it's advantage Sonowal for now.

 “He’s popular because he has done a lot of good work.
 The young generation of Assam calls him ‘Mama’ (uncle).
 It is trending.
 He can attract people.”Pompy Das, working professional

 The COVID-19 pandemic strengthened Sarma’s position.
 As the health minister of the state, he was at the forefront.